Summer is whale watching season for landlubbers around Orkney. You don't even need to have sea legs for great viewing.

 Day tours and shore excursions with a chance to whale watch are also available from WildAbout Orkney

 Hoy, Westray and Papa Westray can all be reached from ports on Orkney - the mainland island - via Orkney Ferries.
 Ferries leave from different island ports.
 For Hoy, ferries depart from Houton and Stromness.
 For Westray and Papa Westray, ferries leave from Kirkwall.
 The schedule is seasonal and complicated so it's best to check the website as well as the map on the Orkney Ferries home page.

 What kinds of whales can you see?

-The Sea Watch Foundation, a British environmental charity that supports the conservation of cetaceans - whales, dolphins and porpoises - keeps track of sightings around the island and publishes an online list and it's surprisingly long..
+The Sea Watch Foundation, a British environmental charity that supports the conservation of cetaceans - whales, dolphins and porpoises - keeps track of sightings around the island and publishes a surprisingly long online list.
 Check here for the most recent sightings, including types of whales and where seen.

 Orkney whale watchers have seen: